BijelicLukas/Unity-Tutorial-Test/README.md

     }
 }
 ```
-> So first up, we can tell a script if the Object we are attaching to need a specific Component, in this case we need a RectTransform (the thing where we changed the anchors in our Panel-UI)<br><br>
+So first up, we can tell a script if the Object we are attaching to need a specific Component, in this case we need a RectTransform (the thing where we changed the anchors in our Panel-UI)

-> Next up, we need our PlayerData, and the Background Panel to know what is the maximum lenght for the Foreground Panel. <br><br>
+Next up, we need our PlayerData, and the Background Panel to know what is the maximum lenght for the Foreground Panel.

-> The next thing is we define our maxHP and our currentHP at the beginning of our UI Life.
+The next thing is we define our maxHP and our currentHP at the beginning of our UI Life.
 This is not the best idea, especially if you want to change it afterwards, since you have to search it in the code.
 Also you would expect it somewhere in the Player Script, not in the UI.
-But this is just a demo showing you possiblities not the best way to make a game. <br><br>
+But this is just a demo showing you possiblities not the best way to make a game.

-> Also to make it a bit easier we put our RectTransform into a variable and the newAnchor position into a Vector2 variable.
-The reason for that is, we won't change the Y position of the anchor and we can't access the x anchor alone from the label, so this has to do.<br><br>
+Also to make it a bit easier we put our RectTransform into a variable and the newAnchor position into a Vector2 variable.
+The reason for that is, we won't change the Y position of the anchor and we can't access the x anchor alone from the label, so this has to do.

-> In the Update we have to translate the HP into the UI.
+In the Update we have to translate the HP into the UI.
 In this case we find out the precentage of our current HP to the Max HP.
 Then use that to make our Panel corresponding to that.
-In this Case we will use Lerp.<br><br>
+In this Case we will use Lerp.

-> After that don't forget to add the script and their needed Reference and it should work.<br><br>
+After that don't forget to add the script and their needed Reference and it should work.

-> This should work for now, we can't die, but we'll get there next, but first:<br>
-> **Nice Time to Commit 👁️👁️**<br>
+This should work for now, we can't die, but we'll get there next, but first: **Nice Time to Commit 👁️👁️**

 ### Highscore
 > Alright how about we make the game UI into a prefab?
 I would recommand to make an empty Gameobject and putting the Canvas and EventSystem in it.<br>
 > Next up we will write some Text. <br>